Updated: Apr 2026

 🛢️ About

 - Located off the coast of Shetland, Rosebank is the biggest undeveloped oil field in the UK.
 Rosebank is huge.
 It is nearly 3x the size of Cambo - the oil field that we successfully stopped in 2021.
-90% of its reserves are oil, which is likely to be exported.
+90% of Rosebank’s reserves are oil, which like 80% of North Sea oil, is likely to be exported.
 In 2023 the Conservative government approved Equinor and Ithaca's application to start developing Rosebank.

 - Who profits?
 Norwegian state-owned oil giant and Britain’s biggest gas supplier, Equinor, owns 80% of Rosebank.
 20% is owned by Ithaca Energy, which also owns the Cambo oil field.